-Recreational fishers were identified as key stakeholders who would significantly benefit from the programs of the NFS.
+Recreational fishers were identified as key stakeholders who would significantly benefit from the programs of the Native Fish Strategy (NFS).
 The engagement and involvement of the recreational fishing community was considered essential to the success of the NFS; however their effective engagement with the NFS objectives and driving actions varied across individual research and onground activities.

 Typical engagement with fishers included presentations to fishing clubs, holding of fishing competitions, implementation of fishing diaries, publication of articles in fishing magazines, collection of their knowledge as part of oral history documentation, involvement in delivery of revegetation projects, and alien fish removal activities such as Carp musters and the implementation of regional Carp Plans.
 Recreational fishers were also directly involved in a variety of rehabilitation activities associated with Demonstration Reaches.
-The NFS spawned a plethora of NFS-focused speaking engagements at recreational fishing clubs and associations and a substantial increase in the number of NFS-related articles and references in recreational fishing club publications.
+NFS coordinators did a number of speaking engagements at recreational fishing clubs and associations, as well as being asked to write a number of NFS-related articles and references in recreational fishing club publications.

 These activities were all successful at informing and involving recreational fishers in aspects of the NFS.
 However, despite some of these successes, there were gaps at times in our connections with this sector.
 There are over five million recreational fishers in Australia, 430,000 of whom live in the Murray-Darling Basin.
 There is a very wide range of motivations among recreational fishers, and variable ways in which they connect with the fishing industry.
 While some fishers are members of angling clubs, with a strong interest and involvement in management and policy making, many others are less engaged.
 While some target specific fish species in specific areas, others have more general interests.
 To effectively engage with such a large and diverse group of people is difficult.
 Both the 2009 review of the NFS, and the 2010 review of NFS engagement recognised that further focus was required to involve and empower this key stakeholder group.